R2020, a principle-based platform

-Hence, we are pleased to introduce at Ameli Blog Redalyc’s new phase (R2020).
-With this evolution Redalyc makes clear that open has principles and, based on its requirements, agreed by AmeliCA as well, clearly shares the route it considers worthy to be taken towards progress and the direction in which it wants to influence.
+We are pleased to introduce at Ameli Blog Redalyc’s new phase (R2020).
+With this evolution Redalyc makes clear that Openness has principles and, based on its requirements, agreed by AmeliCA as well, clearly shares the route it considers worthy to be taken for progress and the direction in which it wants to influence.

-The following is the official statement in which Eduardo Aguado-López and Arianna Becerril-García announced R2020’s launch:
+The following is the official statement Eduardo Aguado-López and Arianna Becerril-García announced for R2020’s launch:

 R2020 launched on August 15th: the evolution of a non-profit communication infrastructure by and for the academy that leans towards semantic technology